aer0ss/aerofs/docker/ship/README.md

 - `target`: the target container or group to be launched by the Loader.
 The target should exist in crane.yml.
 "default" loads the default group or all the containers if the default group is not defined.
 See crane's doc for detail on targets.
 After the initial launch, the app can change its value by calling Loader API.
+- `hostname`: the hostname of the appliance.
+It will be visible to the end user as part of the bash command-line prompt.
+- `swap-size`: The swap size of the appliance in MB.
+0 to disable swap.
+- `push-repo`: (optional) the target registry `push-images.sh` pushes the container images to, if it's different from `repo`.
 - `vm-image-name`: the file name prefix of VM images.
 If it's "foo", the images will be named "foo.ova", "foo.qcow2", and so on.
-- `vm-host-name`: the hostname of the VM.
-It will be visible to the end user as part of the bash command-line prompt.
 - `vm-disk-size`, `vm-ram-size`: sizes are in MB.

-Lastly, call "vm/builder/build.sh" to generate VM images to folder "out":
+Lastly, call "vm/build.sh" to generate VM images to folder "out":

-    $ <path_to_ship>/vm/builder/build.sh ship.yml out
+    $ <path_to_ship>/vm/build.sh ship.yml out

 ### Loader API